sanjeetkumaritoutlook/angular9-form-app/README.md

   "enableIvy": false
 }
 ```
+## Examine Build Logs:

+Sometimes additional details can be found in the build logs.
+Enable verbose logging:
+ng build --verbose

 ## Add the postinstall script in package.json to ensure NGCC runs automatically after npm install:
  Angular Compatibility Compiler (NGCC) tries to process an Angular library and encounters conflicts due to overlapping entry points or duplicate processing attempts.
 This commonly happens in CI/CD pipelines like GitHub Actions because of incomplete or redundant setup.